Differential function spectra, the differential Becker-Gottlieb transfer, and applications to differential algebraic K-theory: Introduction

-To finish this introduction let us explain the structure of the present paper and its main achievements. \begin{enumerate} \item In Section \ref{sep2202} we review the axioms for a differential extension of a generalized cohomology theory.
-Our first main result is the { construction of the differential function spectrum}.
+To finish this introduction let us explain the structure of the present paper and its main achievements. \begin{enumerate} \item {Section \ref{nullekhfkfweewfw} {consists only of} this introduction.} \item In Section \ref{sep2202} we review the axioms for a differential extension of a generalized cohomology theory.
+Our first main result is the {construction of the differential function spectrum}.
 We define differential cohomology in terms of the homotopy groups of the differential function spectrum and verify that this definition satisfies the required axioms.
-We further discuss the dependence on data. \item In Section \ref{aug0505} we review the definition and rational calculation of the algebraic $K$-theory for number rings $R$ and define the differential algebraic $K$-theory $\widehat{KR}^{0}$ (Definition \ref{feb1701}).
-Its main result is { the construction of a cycle map} which associates classes $\cycl(\cV,h^{\cV})\in \widehat{KR}^0(M)$ to locally constant sheaves of projective $R$-modules with geometry on $M$. \item In Section \ref{sep2201} we construct { the differential Becker-Gottlieb transfer} and verify its functorial properties. \item In Section \ref{sep2205} we { state the transfer index conjecture \ref{may3103} }.
-Our main contribution here is to work out { links between this conjecture and interesting deep results in other branches of mathematics}. \item Our homotopy theoretic construction of the differential function spectrum takes place in an $\infty$-category of sheaves of spectra on smooth manifolds.
-In Section \ref{sep2210} develop the necessary background and language which will be used throughout the paper.
-We have also shifted the proofs of some of the technical details to this section. \end{enumerate}
+We further discuss the dependence on data. \item In Section \ref{aug0505} we review the definition of the algebraic $K$-theory {of} number rings $R$ and its rational calculation due to Borel. {In Corollary \ref{efewklfjwlfwlfjelwkfwfewfewfw43242424324}, to we associate differential data to number rings in a functorial way and define differential algebraic $K$-theory $\widehat{KR}^{0}$ by specialization the general Definition \ref{difdef1}.
+The main result of Section \ref{aug0505}} is {the construction of a cycle map} which associates classes $\cycl(\cV,h^{\cV})\in \widehat{KR}^0(M)$ to locally constant sheaves of {finitely generated} $R$-modules with geometry on $M$. \item In Section \ref{sep2201} we construct, {for an {arbitrary} generalized cohomology theory}, {the differential Becker-Gottlieb transfer} and verify its functorial properties. \item In Section \ref{sep2205} we { state the {T}ransfer {I}ndex {C}onjecture \ref{may3103} }.
+Our main contribution here is to work out {links between this conjecture and interesting deep results in other branches of mathematics}. \item Our homotopy theoretic construction of the differential function spectrum takes place in an $\infty$-category of sheaves of spectra on smooth manifolds. {We introduce and motivate the notation and language at the place where it first appears in the text.
+In Section \ref{sep2210} we give a comprehensive account of the theory and prove most of the technical facts.
+The first five subsections are basic for understanding the present paper, and the less experienced reader should throw a glance to these subsections at an early stage.
+The remaining subsubsections starting with Subsubsection \ref{jun148} are extremely technical and should be read only if one wants to understands the details of the proofs where there material is used. }